luisotaviodesimone/.files/README.md

     - Windows Terminal
     - PowerShell v7.2

-OBS: In order to use the fonts and the themes you should configure your Windows Terminal
+OBS: In order to use the Nerd fonts and the themes you should configure your Windows Terminal (I included my configurations in the `settings.json` file)

-5. If you want to install my personal tools, `cd` into the `~\.files` directory and you can run `. .\personal_tools.ps1`
+1. If you want to install my personal tools, `cd` into the `~\.files` directory and you can run `. .\personal_tools.ps1`

 ---